PrunaAI/ComfyUI_pruna/README.md

 cd <path_to_comfyui> && python main.py --disable-cuda-malloc --gpu-only
 ```

-The Pruna node will appear in the nodes menu in the `Pruna` category.
+The Pruna nodes will appear in the nodes menu in the `Pruna` category.

-**Important note**: The compilation node requires launching ComfyUI with the `--disable-cuda-malloc` flag;
+**Important note**: To use compilation (either in the `Pruna compile` node or in the caching nodes), you need to launch ComfyUI with the `--disable-cuda-malloc` flag;
 otherwise the node may not function properly.
-For optimal performance, we also recommend setting the
+For optimal performance, we also recommend setting the `--gpu-only` flag.
-`--gpu-only` flag.

 ## Usage